 Dr. Nobert Osemeke is a Senior Lecturer in Financial Accounting at Liverpool John Moores University, UK.
+He joined Liverpool Business School in January 2017.
 Prior to that, he was a Lecturer in Accounting and Finance at INTO London World Education Centre, London, and Teesside University Business School, Middlesbrough, UK.
 He holds a PhD in Culture and Corporate Governance from Teesside University Business School, UK.

 The title of his PhD thesis is ‘the effect of culture on corporate governance structure and the effect of corporate governance on firms’ performance’.
 His research focuses on culture, corporate governance and auditors’ independence.

 Nobert teaches Business Mathematics, Strategic Financial Management, Forensic Accounting, Financial Accounting and Corporate Governance.